-The P & C is responsible for managing the canteen, safety house program, uniform shop, and organising fundraising activities and therefore decide how raised funds can best be spent to support the school.
+The P & C is responsible for organising fundraising activities and therefore decide how raised funds can best be spent to support the school, in consultation with the school.

 All parents are welcome and encouraged to attend P & C Meetings.
 Current contact details are published in a newsletter early in each new school year.
 The P&C also has a Facebook page Ashburton Drive Primary School P&C.